dbt-labs/jaffle_shop_metrics/README.md

 with the dbt Metric functionality!

 ### Materializing
-The CEO has requested this metric contain the ability to slice by customer status, which is a field that lives in the customers table. dbt does not currently support join logic which means that we need to create an intermediate model combining orders and customers upon which we can build the metric.
+The CEO has requested this metric be able to see average order value by customer status, which is a field that lives in the customers table. dbt does not currently support join logic which means that we need to create an intermediate model combining orders and customers upon which we can build the metric.